Rev Hap's sermon can be viewed on video RIGHT HERE.

-These are all fairly common sense concepts that when we utilize them become wonderful human beings and members of the Church..
-While there may be hardships here, if we but hold fast to these principles which Saint Paul gives we will find they not only benefit ourselves, but they will help the people around us.
+These are all fairly common sense concepts, when we utilize them become wonderful human beings and members of the Church.
+While there may be hardships here, if we but hold fast to these principles Saint Paul givesm we will find they not only benefit ourselves, but they will help the people around us.
 And that is what is so wonderful about living life in accordance with the Scriptures.
 That is what the Gospel is about, spreading the Good News and helping the people around us to become better people and followers of God.
 When we help others improving in our corner of the world, gradually as the work of the Spirit spreads, more goodness will help improve further corners of the world.

 If we profess to be Christians, then we need to act like Christians, not just say we are Christians.
-The ending sentence at the end of the sermons I have given thus far goes, “Be of God”, “Live of God” and finally, last but especially not least “Act of God.”
+The ending sentence at the end of the sermons our parish sermons, you find the sign off: “Be of God”, “Live of God” and finally, last but especially not least “Act of God.”
 We have to Be of God, and Live of God, to live our lives in a Godly and Christian way, which means as Paul said “Henceforth walk not as other Gentiles walk”, so should we not walk in the ways of the world but that of God and His Heavenly Kingdom.
 Our actions which make up our lives need to be in alignment with the principles of Scripture and need be clearly seen.
 If our lives are not in alignment with Scripture, then we are not living the faith as God has called us to do.

 To Act of God, we must follow the commandments of Christ and act according to them, loving our neighbor as we love ourselves.
 If we actually follow the three step process “Be of God”, “Live of God” and “Act of God”, we will find ourselves in a much better position than walking in the ways of the World.